Hypericon: Past Conventions

 Hypericon 12 was held June 16–18, 2017, at the Marriott Nashville Airport.
-Guests of Honor will include artist Bob Hepner, game designer Robert Schwalb, and Master of Ceremonies Big Daddy Cool, Johnny Delarocca.
-Other guests include author Leonardo Ramirez, drag performer Venus Ann Serena, and performance troupe The Bombshell Kittens, with more guests being announced on a regular basis as the event nears.
+Guests of Honor included Bob Hepner, game designer Robert Schwalb, and Master of Ceremonies Big Daddy Cool, Johnny Delarocca.
+Other guests include author Leonardo Ramirez, drag performer Venus Ann Serena, and performance troupe The Bombshell Kittens.

 The "Next-Gen" Era

 Beginning with Hypericon 11, organizers engaged in a modernization effort for the convention (internally deemed "Hypericon Next-Gen"), adopting new branding and a larger scope of content, guests, and fandom.
-Attendance doubled in the single year between 2015 and 2016 and a 2-4x increase is expected in 2017.
-Upon the cancelation of another local multi-genre convention, Geek Media Expo (GMX), interest in the market has been shifting to Hypericon.
+Attendance doubled in the single year between 2015 and 2016.
+Upon the cancelation of another local multi-genre convention, Geek Media Expo (GMX), interest in the market began shifting to Hypericon.

 Infinity Membership

 In 2017, the convention began offering its take on a lifetime badge - the "Infinity Membership."
-This membership class, launched at a price of $300, serves as an ongoing and permanent registration for its holder, but is also transferable for a fraction of its original cost, an infinite number of times.
-The badge is metal and laser-etched, with a leather lanyard, and retained by the registrant for automatic entry into the event each year.
-The cost will increase over time as the convention grows, and there are multiple VIP benefits associated with the Infinity Membership.
+This membership class, launched at a price of $300, served as an ongoing and permanent registration for its holder, but was also transferable for a fraction of its original cost, an infinite number of times.
+The badge was metal and laser-etched, with a leather lanyard, and retained by the registrant for automatic entry into the event each year.
+The cost would have increased over time as the convention planned to grow, and there were intended to be multiple VIP benefits associated with the Infinity Membership.

 As part of the launch of this higher level of commitment for attendees, a fan investment opportunity was launched - the Infinity League - offering supporters one of six slots in an "elite" group who invest $1000 each for one year in the convention.
 They receive a complimentary Infinity Membership in return for their generosity, and in lieu of interest.

 Social Missions

-The event is billed as an opportunity for "enrichment through geekery," promotion of literacy through the "geek arts," supporting local maker culture, connecting creators to those aspiring to their craft, and connecting support for the local library's new media and "geeky" offerings.
-Another core value of the convention is to offer more substantial food in their consuite than many other events, to help offset attendance costs for fans in the community.
+The event was billed as an opportunity for "enrichment through geekery," promotion of literacy through the "geek arts," supporting local maker culture, connecting creators to those aspiring to their craft, and connecting support for the local library's new media and "geeky" offerings.
+Another core value of the convention was to offer more substantial food in their consuite than many other events, to help offset attendance costs for fans in the community.